 2. Believe in your apology so your partner believes it too

+You might think that once trust is broken, sorry means nothing.
+But that isn’t always the case.
+If you are genuinely apologetic, then your partner might believe it too.
 “I don’t know why I did it.
 I’m sorry” isn’t going to cut it.
-It may not seem too important in the moment, but whether you sincerely apologize to someone you hurt or not can make or break the entire thing.
+It may not seem too important at the moment, but whether you sincerely apologize to someone you hurt or not can make or break the entire thing.

 Make sure you’re remorseful, that you take responsibility for what you did, and that you have a plan to rectify things.
+Believe in your apology.
+Mean it when you apologize to your partner for breaking their trust.
+Once they see that you genuinely regret what you did and are sorry for it, they might believe it too and take their first step toward forgiveness.
 This leads us to our third point on how to repair a relationship after trust is broken: make amends.

 3. Do you want to get the trust back in a relationship after lying and cheating?
 Show it!